Bands Links Art List your band Joey Schaaf's Music Bio Old School Gallery Upcoming Shows Contact us Home

 XENA - The Sesame Street comp. was being put together around this time.
 Pat Mello and I created this band Xena specifically for the Sesame Street compellation.
 We did the Sesame Street song " One Banana".
 A bunch of friends consisting of a few band members from my other band System Schit and a teenage girl named Sarah all got together on the backing vocals.
 It was alot of fun and turned out pretty good.
-You can hear Xena and lots of other bands playing Sesame Street songs in their own unique way on the Bun Length Records release "31 songs to Find The Way To Sesame Street" Here is the off site link to buy it now for $3.95
+You can hear Xena and lots of other bands playing Sesame Street songs in their own unique way on the Bun Length Records release "31 songs to Find The Way To Sesame Street".

 Zebu - The most fun I ever had playing drums in a band was my 3 years plus in the band Zebu.
 Pat Mello on bass and vocals, Lucio Menegon on guitar and vocals and me on drums and vocals.
-We used to go into the studio and play for hours.
+We used to go into the studio and play for hours of pure improv.
 It was a river of musical consciousness that flowed during these jam sessions which many of the Zebu songs came from.
 Zebu played out of the East Bay area a few times but mostly played in the Oakland, Berkeley, San Francisco, CA area.
-There are a few recordings that Zebu released, one being the Zebu jam sessions called "Water Hole", ZEBU "Join The Herd", and ZEBU Llive on UC Berkeley KALX radio show.
+There are a few recordings that Zebu released, one being the Zebu jam sessions called "Water Hole", ZEBU, "Join The Herd", and ZEBU live on UC Berkeley KALX radio show.
 Lucio and I ocassionally play together in the band The HO, Pat Mello went on to join the band "Watch Them Die" a death metal punk band out of Oakland, California.
-Pat is currently playing in the band UNCUS.
 One day perhaps Zebu will get back together for a reunion show, but for now it's just a dream...

 Splatt - The Three Little Fishies and the rock opera: "Izzy The Fish" - Splatt and The Three Littlte Fishies are basically the same band as far as members and the instruments we played go but the music is different.
 Spatt played hardcore punk with a little funk and ska mixed in it in some places.
 We practiced quite a lot but never actually played a show.
 Splatt was David Ferrin on bass, Rob Ayers on guitar, me on drums and vocals and Damon on sax.
 At the same time and place we also had The Three Little Fishies group which performed "Izzy The Fish" punk rock opera.
 This was a very involved piece with many parts and a really silly circular story.
 The Three Littlte Fishies performed the "Fish Opera" as it came to be known two times, once at the Stork Club in Oakland, CA and at my 40th birthday party at Rob and my house in Richmond, CA. On both occassions all our friends were there and it was really special for me.
 We did some 4 track recordings of the Fish Opera and had plans to go into the studio and record it but I ended up moving to VA before we got to it.
 Maybe one day it will come together again in some form or another.
 There was to be a puppet show that was supposed to go on while the band played the music off to the side out of the spotlight.
 We never made the puppets either but a guy up in Canada named Carlitos Crow made puppets and said that he would create the cast in wood.
 Like I said, maybe someday...